1. HOME

 Policy

-Common infectious diseases include the “common cold” and “influenza”.
-As these kinds of infectious diseases are frequently seen in internal medicine consultations and are generally common, they are mainly treated by general internists.
-There are many infectious diseases that are treated by the respective clinical departments such as a physician from Respiratory Medicine for “pneumonia” or a physician from Gastroenterology for “cholecystitis”.
-However, in the case of more unique infectious diseases, we at Infectious Diseases are called upon.
-For example, extrapulmonary tuberculosis, syphilis, and travelers’ infectious diseases would fall under this category.
-The hospital is also able to provide care up to the diagnosis of HIV infection.
+Common infectious diseases include “colds (common cold)” and “influenza”.
+These types of infections are frequently encountered in internal medicine consultations and are generally managed by general internists.
+There are many infectious diseases that are treated by organ-specific specialists, for example a physician from Respiratory Medicine for “pneumonia” or a physician from Gastroenterology for “cholecystitis”.
+However, when more complex infectious diseases arise, that is where infectious disease specialists like us come in.
+Such cases may include extrapulmonary tuberculosis, syphilis, travel-related infectious diseases, and HIV infections.

-In addition, the department accepts consultations related to infectious diseases from the respective clinical departments in the hospital, supporting treatment.
+In addition, the department accepts consultations related to infectious diseases from other departments within the hospital, supporting treatment.

 Infectious diseases occur anywhere in the human body?

-Infectious diseases can occur anywhere in the human body, from the top of the head to the tips of the toes.
-Therefore Infectious Diseases emphasizes “caring for the entire body as an internist”.
+Infectious diseases can occur anywhere in the body, from the top of the head to the tips of the toes.
+Therefore, the Department of Infectious Diseases places great importance on “examining the whole body as an internist”.

 Do you have any work other than patient consultations?